HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 > (Short clip of the full cycle: detect leaf → move → spray/vacuum → return home.)

 #### 1. System Performance
-- The robot successfully detects and classifies healthy and unhealthy leaves in real time using OpenCV pipeline
+- The robot successfully detects and classifies healthy and unhealthy leaves in real-time using an OpenCV pipeline.
-- Damaged/bad leaves are accurately picked up and removed, while healthy leaves are sprayed with minimal error
+- Damaged/bad leaves are accurately picked up and removed, while healthy leaves are sprayed with minimal error.
-- The system adapts to minor changes in leaf positions due to its closed loop operation.
+- The system adapts to minor changes in leaf positions due to its closed-loop operation.
 #### 2. Quantitative Results
 - **Detection Accuracy:** ~97% on the test set of leaves.
 - **Pick-up Repeatability:** Leaves consistently grasped within +/- 10 mm of target position.